Accidents happen. They can happen in a far away country where you have little to no knowledge of the medical system –

 To preface – I was playing pick up basketball on outside courts at Yonsei University and had only been in for barely a minute when I got hit from behind and my ankle crumbled beneath me.
-I heard felt it pop twice and knew, shit, something was wrong.
+I felt it pop twice and knew, shit, something was wrong.

-Korea has amazing hospitals, with huge, clean, and very high-tech facilities.
+Korea has amazing hospitals with huge, clean, high-tech facilities.
 Getting in, I got a wheelchair and a boy I had been playing with offered to take me to get checked in.
 He spoke a little Korean and I didn’t.

 We were pointed in the direction of the ER and only had to wait 5 minutes for a translator to come down and check us in.
 The ER at Severance Hospital was much less chaotic than American ones and my wait time for everything was never more than 20 minutes.
 Honestly though, I think that might’ve been because I was a foreigner as I saw many people waiting longer than me.
 I was the only foreigner and EVERYONE stared at me intensely.

 For some reason, the translator left and assumed I would get along fine.
 Luckily my friend offered to stay and help.
 He stayed with me through two X-rays and a CT scan, and finally the diagnosis that I had fractured my foot.
 Then he had to witness me crying at the news and tried to calm me down by talking about NBA teams and the Warriors while I got a cast.
 He was a superhero to me that night, as he stayed with me from 9:30 pm – 4 am and even paid one of my three bills for me as my credit card went over its balance.
 Obviously I paid him back, but even so I could not imagine getting through that night without him.